Skip to Content

 This bright light is perfect for attaching to a stroller, kick sled, or your bike.
 It has three brightness settings and a strobe setting.

-These strips are great for adding reflective details to helmets, bikes, strollers, jackets, shoes, or anywhere else!
-They come in a few colors and are meant to last through the wash.
+These strips and patches are great for adding reflective details to helmets, bikes, strollers, jackets, shoes, or anywhere else!
+They are durable and bright!

 Light Up Your Backyard

 Grab some string lights and decorate your back yard, swing set, or play area.
 Everything is always more fun under twinkle lights!
-You can run an extension cord or get some solar or battery powered lights.
+You can run an extension cord or get some solar powered lights.
+We use solar white lights for brightness on ours or grab some colored lights for more fun.

 Just Get Out!